ibm-cloud-docs/vpc/vsi_is_create_instance.md

    | Catalog image | After you select an available catalog image, click **Select version and pricing plan**, choose the version and pricing plan, and then click **Save**. \n - A catalog image is a custom image that is imported into a private catalog.
 For more information about catalog images, see [VPC considerations for custom images in a private catalog](/docs/vpc?topic=vpc-custom-image-cloud-private-catalog&interface=ui). \n **Note:** If you select a catalog image that belongs to a different account, you have more considerations and limitations to review.
 See [Using cross-account image references in a private catalog in the UI](/docs/vpc?topic=vpc-custom-image-cloud-private-catalog&interface=ui#private-catalog-image-reference-vpc-ui). \n - To create a private catalog, see the tutorial [Onboarding a virtual server image for VPC](/docs/account?topic=account-catalog-vsivpc-tutorial&interface=ui).|
    | Snapshot | Select either **Import existing snapshot** or **Import snapshot by CRN**.
 [Updated]{: tag-new}Then, choose a snapshot of a boot volume, and click **Save**.
 If no snapshots are available, click **Create**. \n - Filter the list of snapshots for [fast restore](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-use-fast-restore).
 With this option, you can create the boot volume quickly by using a snapshot that is cached in a different zone of your region.
 For more information about restoring a volume from a snapshot, see [Restoring a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore). \n - If you're using the CRN of a snapshot from another account, make sure that the right [IAM authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=ui#block-s2s-auth-xaccountrestore-ui) are in place. |
    | Existing volume | Select an existing boot volume that is not attached to an instance and click **Save**.  |
-   {: caption="Table 2.
-Instance provisioning image, snapshot, or volume selections" caption-side="bottom"}
+   {: caption="Instance provisioning image, snapshot, or volume selections" caption-side="bottom"}
    {: #table-select-image-and-profile}

    | Field | Value |